flurry/react-native-flurry-sdk/README.md

     Flurry.withLogEnabled(true);
     Flurry.withLogLevel(2);

     // Init once in the main constructor.
+For each platfrom (Android, iOS) where the app runs
+    // you need to acquire a unique Flurry API Key.
+    // i.e., you need two API keys if you are going to release the app on both Android and iOS platforms.
     Flurry.init(FLURRY_ANDROID_API_KEY, FLURRY_IOS_API_KEY);

     // Example to get Flurry versions.